Saberghanbarnejad/QueryGaurd/README.md

 - FastAPI and Pydantic 2
 - PostgreSQL 18.4 and SQLAlchemy 2
 - SQLGlot
-- OpenAI Responses API with Structured Outputs (Phase 3)
+- OpenAI Responses API with Structured Outputs
-- Streamlit (Phase 6)
+- Streamlit
 - pytest, Ruff, and mypy
 - Docker Compose